waimea-ljmutch/chores-project/docs/1-sprint-1-prototype.md

 ### Testing
 I took notes and some feedback from my friends and family

+>Zach- They shouldn't have to have menus pop up automatically they should be able to choose what comes up.
+I want the date finished and name to be first

 ### Changes / Improvements

-Zach- They shouldn't have to have menus pop up automatically they should be able to choose what comes up.
+i made it so it does'nt have to have the menu pop up automatically and they can choose what comes up
-I want the date finished and name to be first

 ---

-## Initial UI Prototype
+## Initial UI Prototype (chore tracker v2)

 The next stage of prototyping was to develop the layout for each screen of the UI.